 23 Hour Joint Replacement

 Treatment for Orthopedic issues has evolved over the past 20 years.
 This is very true when it comes to hip and knee replacement surgery.
 As a physical therapist, I used to see patients in an in-patient rehabilitation hospital for 10 days after hip or knee replacement surgery.
 Patients received care in the hospital for 3 days before coming to the Rehabilitation Hospital as well.
 High infection risks, high healthcare costs, and improvements in technology and surgical technique led to changes in that plan of care after a joint replacement.

 Over the past 10 years, patients who received a Hip or Knee Replacement remained in the hospital for 3 days then went home for home health care for 2 weeks.
 This allowed patients to be at home quicker.
 Patients tend to thrive better in their home environment.
 With less time in an in-patient facility, the overall cost of care decreased, and the risk of secondary infection or illness decreased.

 What is a 23 Hour Joint Replacement?

 The quick answer is that a 23 Hour Joint Replacement is the same surgical procedure as previous hip and knee replacement surgery.
 The difference is the length of stay in the hospital.
-With a 23 Hour Joint Replacement, the surgery is typically scheduled early in the morning.
-By the afternoon, the patient may receive physical therapy in the hospital for walking and movement exercises.
-The patient will then stay overnight in the hospital and receive another therapy session in the morning.
-They are then discharged from the hospital to their home.
+With a 23 Hour Joint Replacement, the surgery is typically early in the morning.
+By the afternoon, the patient will receive physical therapy in the hospital for walking and movement exercises.
+Your JOI surgeon will determine if you are able to go home safely.
+It is important to speak with your physician if you have an interest in this program.

 The concept of the 23 Hour Joint Replacement decreases the hospitalization cost after a joint replacement by decreasing the time in hospital.
 Limiting the stay to “23 hours” limits the stay to 1 day instead of 2 days.
 The difference is the cost of the hospital stay is substantially less with a 23 Hour procedure.

 The risk of secondary infection is less when there is less time for exposure in the hospital.
 This is especially important during the COVID-19 Pandemic.